revatisankpal/Array-Task/README.md

 # Array-Task
 This is Array Task.
-They find all employee details.
+They find all employee details. auther : Revati Sankpal